 Take the train during your actual work hours before buying.

-When we say “under 1 hour,” we’re talking about the train ride itselfโstation to Penn Station.
-Your door-to-door commute could be longer due to the following factors:
+When we say “under 1 hour,” we’re talking about the train ride itself — station to Penn Station.
+Your door-to-door commute will include additional time:

 Manhattan: 35 min subway, $5,500/month for 2-bedroom apartment